 How Much the British Crown Jewels Are Actually Worth

-Queen Elizabeth II, as the head of the British state and sovereign, also acts as the head of the monarch, or The Crown.
-The Crown owns a great deal of property, including The Crown Jewels: a collection of crowns, rings, scepters, vestments, and more!
+The Crown owns a great deal of property, including The Crown Jewels: a collection of crowns, rings, scepters, vestments, and more.

 St. Edward’s Crown